 C. Lincoln Douglas Debates, britannica.com, October 27, 2025, https://www.britannica.com/event/Lincoln-Douglas-debates

 Called upon to surrender the Delaware River fortification of Fort Mercer, Patriot Colonel Christopher Greene responded, “We ask no quarter and will give none.”
 Pointing to the American ramparts, Hessian Colonel Carl von Donop of the besieging force made a bold proclamation of his own declaring, “Either that will be Fort Donop or I will be dead.”
-Before nightfall on October 21, 1777, both commanders would make good on their stirring words.
+On October 22nd, 1777, both commanders would make good on their stirring words.

 Here, James F. Byrne Jr look at the 1777 Battle of Fort Mercer in the American Revolutionary War.